Skip to content

 data_model DataModel

-The backend DataModel that the optimizer can act upon, if no schema is specified, uses the data_model to infer it.
+The backend data model that the optimizer can act upon, if no schema is specified, uses the data model to infer it.

 None